Kobe is Not Just a "Jazz City" — A Port Town Where Rock and Punk Also Thrive

 | Official Website | padoma.jp |

 Opened September 2022.
-The staff of the legendary live house "ART HOUSE," which supported Kobe's music scene for 37 years from 1985, opened new ground in the basement of Zo Building on Kitano-zaka.
-An artist-development oriented live house that inherits ART HOUSE's spirit.
-The personnel connections from ART HOUSE, which produced bands like Alkala and Masayoshi Okuishi, are still alive, so frequenting this venue puts you at the core of Kobe's band scene.
+The legendary live house "ART HOUSE" that supported Kobe's music scene for 37 years starting in 1985, its staff opened a new home in the basement of the Sho Building on Kitano-zaka.
+An artist-development-oriented live house inheriting ART HOUSE's spirit.
+The connections from ART HOUSE, which produced Alkara and Masahiro Oishi, continue to work, so visiting here lets you touch the core of Kobe's band scene.

 Kobe 108